Ax (wrestler): Late career (1991–2007)

-Independent circuit (1999–2017)

-In 2013, Eadie wrestled occasionally for independent promotions and makes signing appearances in "legends" shows across the United States, Canada, and Europe.
+The Millennium Wrestling Federation reunited Ax and Smash of Demolition at the Wrestling's Living Legends reunion April 1, 2007, prior to WrestleMania 23 in Windsor, Ontario.
+They began regularly competing as Ax and Smash for the first time in 16 years.
 The Masked Superstar defeated Greg Valentine for the Mid-Atlantic Heritage Championship.
 The title changed hands at the Carolina Wrestling Classic on Saturday, June 2, 2007, at the L.P.
 Frans Stadium in Hickory, North Carolina.
-The Millennium Wrestling Federation reunited Ax and Smash of Demolition at the Wrestling's Living Legends reunion April 1, 2007, prior to WrestleMania 23 in Windsor, Ontario.
-They began regularly competing as Ax and Smash for the first time in 16 years.
 Alongside One Man Gang, Demolition competed in the Chikara King of the Trios Tournament in 2008, but were eliminated in the second round by "The Fabulous Three" (Larry Sweeney, Mitch Ryder and Shayne Hawke).
 On March 28, 2009, Demolition Ax was inducted into the Keystone State Wrestling Alliance (KSWA) Hall of Fame in Pittsburgh, Pennsylvania.
 Ax was inducted because of his success, and the fact that he is a native of Brownsville, PA, also in Western Pennsylvania.

 On October 2, 2010, Ax made his third appearance for the Dynamic Wrestling Alliance based in Middletown, Ohio.

 On May 21, 2011, Demolition reunited at Full Impact Pro's debut iPPV In Full Force.
 Their match against Tony DeVito and Ralph Mosco went to a no contest when local commentator and manager Larry Dallas came out and said his men wanted revenge.
 The ring was stormed by Manu, Sami Callihan, Blain Rage and Joey Attel.
 Demolition, Devito and Mosco managed to clear the ring and beat Dallas to end the show.

 Demolition returned to Chikara on September 16, 2012, taking part in a tag team gauntlet match, from which they eliminated The Devastation Corporation (Blaster McMassive and Max Smashmaster), before being eliminated themselves by their old WWF rivals, The Powers of Pain (The Barbarian and Warlord).
+In 2013, Eadie wrestled occasionally for independent promotions and makes signing appearances in "legends" shows across the United States, Canada, and Europe.

 On June 3, 2017, Eadie announced his retirement, although he went on to have two more matches.
 His final singles match took place at KSWA's "Brawl Under the Bridge" event in the Homestead neighborhood of Pittsburgh, PA on July 22, 2017.
 On August 12, 2017, Eadie had his final match, resulting in a victory in a 6-man tag team match for Georgia Premier Wrestling in Canton, Georgia.